Reclaim.ai Blog

 • Outlook mobile app: Profile → Settings → your mail account → Automatic Replies → toggle on → Save

+This is where an out-of-office message can save the day (and your vacation), politely informing colleagues, clients, and any other incoming messages that you're currently unavailable to respond until you return to work.
 An out-of-office message (also called an OOO message or away message) is an automatic email reply that sends a pre-written response to anyone who emails you while you're away from work.
 In Microsoft Outlook, this feature is called "Automatic Replies" and lets you set a date range, write separate messages for internal and external contacts, and optionally block your calendar, so colleagues, clients, and anyone else who emails you know you're unavailable until you return.

 Here are some of the top scenarios where an OOO reply comes in handy: